EarthLifeConsortium/earthlife/README.md

 <img src="ELC-logo-M.png" width="100">

 The goal of the `earthlife` package is to provide a programmatic interface to the EarthLife Consorium's combined API for the Neotoma Paleoecological Database and the Paleobiology Database.
+This combined API provides access to biological records obtained from fossil samples spanning from the present to the origin of life on earth.

 ### Development